 Faculty committee recommends a formal program in molecular engineering

-A faculty committee, chaired by Prof. Steven J. Sibener and convened by President Robert J. Zimmer and then-Provost Thomas F. Rosenbaum, finds multiple compelling reasons for the creation of a molecular engineering program.
+A faculty committee, chaired by Prof. Steven J. Sibener and convened by Chancellor Robert J. Zimmer and then-Provost Thomas F. Rosenbaum, finds multiple compelling reasons for the creation of a molecular engineering program.

 University Senate, Board of Trustees endorse creation of Institute for Molecular Engineering